AuReMe/esmecata/README.md

 The `reference_proteins_consensus_fasta` contains the consensus proteins associated with a taxon name for the cluster kept after clustering process.

-The `reference_proteins_representative_fasta` contains the consensus proteins associated with a taxon name for the cluster kept after clustering process.
+The `reference_proteins_representative_fasta` contains the representative proteins associated with a taxon name for the cluster kept after clustering process.

 The `proteome_tax_id.tsv` file is the same than the one created in `esmecata proteomes`.